Robdel12/New-Frontiers/index.markdown

       Hi, I'm <span>Robert DeLuca</span>!
     </h3>
     <p>
-      With over 12 years of software engineering under my belt, I get a real kick out of shaping user experiences and streamlining developer workflows.
-You'll usually find me knee-deep in single-page applications, soaking up the challenges and fine-tuning every detail.
+      With over a decade of experience in software engineering, I've developed a passion for crafting exceptional user experiences and streamlining developer workflows.
+You can usually find me diving into the details of single-page applications or experimenting with new technologies.
     </p>

     <p>
-      I'm all about web testing, too—it's like my secret sauce.
-Building sturdy test frameworks and ensuring apps run like a dream is my jam.
-Oh, and you might've heard of Percy.io?
-I had a blast there, handling customer chats and tinkering with SDKs.
+      When I'm not writing code, you might catch me geeking out over web testing – it's my favorite way to ensure apps are rock-solid and performant.
+And yes, Percy.io was an amazing experience – I loved working closely with customers to solve problems and pushing the limits of their SDKs.
     </p>

     <p>
-      Off the clock, I'm a total tech junkie.
-Give me an IoT device, home automation gadgets, or talk cars, and I'm in my element.
-Let's geek out together sometime!
+      In my free time, I'm a total tech enthusiast.
+Give me an IoT gadget, a home automation project, or a car conversation, and I'm in my happy place!
+Let's grab coffee and geek out sometime!
     </p>

     <p>
-      When I'm not at a computer, I'm probably under a car or at the track.
-I'm currently competing in the SCCA Spec Miata South West Division driving a 1995 NA8 Spec Miata as #20.🏎 🏁
+      When I'm not behind a screen, you can find me tinkering under the hood of my 1995 NA8 Spec Miata (#20) or racing with the SCCA Spec Miata South West Division.
+It's an incredible adrenaline rush – nothing beats the thrill of racing! 🏎 🏁
     </p>
   </div>
 </div>